CUL 280 : Culinary Arts Industry Internship

 Course learning outcomes

-1. Synthesize the process of classical and contemporary cooking techniques and demonstrate proficiently.
+1. Synthesize the process of classical and contemporary cooking techniques and demonstrate proficiency.

 2. Demonstrate a comprehension of flavor profiling, ingredient selection, nutrition, and presentation principles.